 If you’re looking for something a little more classic, a good base spirit that could be used in almost anything, newcomers McClintock Distillery have your back.
-Their Forager Gin would be a great gateway drug for those who get turned off by the taste of Bombay and Tanqueray, especially with it’s bright citrus notes.
-Likewise, their White Whiskey doesn’t try to be anything it’s not.
+Their Forager Gin would be a great gateway drug for those who get turned off by the taste of Bombay and Tanqueray, especially with its bright citrus notes.
+Likewise, their white whiskey doesn’t try to be anything it’s not.
 They’ve nailed a simple and drinkable white rye.
 Of course, if neutral spirits are more your thing, they also have the Epiphany Vodka, made with their super smooth granite ground grain.
-Their space is the largest by far, with an impressive 264 gallon copper still.
-It’s the kind of place where you could easily loose a few hours.
+Their space is the largest by far, with an impressive 264-gallon copper still.
+It’s the kind of place where you could easily lose a few hours.

 For folks who don’t actually drink, owners Amie and John St. Angelo are producing a ton of liquor.
-From rum, to gin, to whiskey, to and entire line of fruit brandies, Springfield Manor essentially has everything.
+From rum to gin to whiskey, to an entire line of fruit brandies, Springfield Manor has essentially everything.
 They’ve even been making a grappa out of their red wine grape skins.
-Since you wont be able to taste it all (we’re really going to have to do something about these Maryland liquor laws…), you absolutely need to try their lavender gin.
-Made from lavender they grow on site, it’s a delicate, heady drink that tastes unlike any other gin I’ve ever had.
+Since you won’t be able to taste it all (we’re really going to have to do something about these Maryland liquor laws…), you absolutely need to try their lavender gin.
+Made from lavender they grow on-site, it’s a delicate, heady drink that tastes unlike any other gin I’ve ever had.
 I can’t imagine pairing it with tonic, that’s how good it is.
 Of course, their rums and brandies aren’t anything to scoff at either, but that gin alone is worth the trip.